Join our Newsletter.

 The Facts Home Wind Turbine Companies Small Turbines Balance of System Build a HAWT Wind Turbine DIY VAWT Wind Turbine Designs Permanent Magnet Motors for Wind Turbines Build an Alternator- Generator Wind Turbine Furling

 The average annual electrical bill for a North American home in 2011 was approximately $1,320.
 In Austrailia, the average ranges between $1500-$2500!
 While electricity may seem to be a "clean" source of energy to the home consumer, the production of electricity is one of the world's largest polluters!
 Many electrical plants burn carbon based fuels in order to produce the end kilowatt of electricity consumed in your home.
 For example, each Kwh of electricity produced in the sate of Indiana produces 2.08 pounds of carbon dioxide.
 In North Dakota, it's 2.24 pounds of carbon dioxide.
 In states where electricity is produced primarily with hydro-electric plants, the production of carbon dioxide is much lower.
-Quebec produces only 0.009 pounds of carbon dioxide per kilowatt hour of electricity Bottom line, each kilowatt you save, not only reduces your electricity bill, but helps reduce overall greenhouse gases as well.
+Quebec produces only 0.009 pounds of carbon dioxide per kilowatt hour of electricity.
+Bottom line, each kilowatt you save, not only reduces your electricity bill, but helps reduce overall greenhouse gases as well.
+For your

 Let's look at some of the easy to implement items first.
 Then we'll take a look at some of the biggest reduction items.